Gameknight963/Multiside/README.md

  - Select the game’s .exe file.

- - Choose nightly builds or it will crash
+ - Install v0.7.2 or later or it will crash

 After installation, your game directory will contain:
 ``Mods``